 In June 2014, we added the Utah Partners for Health Mobile Eye Trailer in partnership with Charity Vision and added the service into our scope of services.
 The Mobile Eye trailer was expanded to two days a week in November 2015.

 In January 2016, UPFH opened the Utah Partners for Health Behavioral Health Clinic at the Professional Office Building.
-The Utah Partners for Health Dental Clinic opened in October, 2016 at the same office building.
-The Dental clinic opened to five days a week with a registered dental hygienist and one day a week with a Dentist.
+The Utah Partners for Health Dental Clinic opened in October 2016 at the same office building.
+The Dental clinic opened five days a week with a Registered Dental Hygienist and one day a week with a Dentist.
 By years end, the Dentist was expanded to two days a week with plans for five days a week in the first quarter 2017.
 (Opened 5 days a week, March 2017).